Get auto-generated id in Spring JDBC using PreparedStatement

 In this post I will show you how to get auto generated id of a newly inserted row in table.
 Spring provides an easy way to get this auto-generated key using KeyHolder which is supported Spring JDBC 3 onward.
 I am going to use PreparedStatement to get the auto generated id value.

-For most of the records we use auto generated Id value on database side to avoid inconsistency while inserting value for the primary key Id field.
+For most of the records, I will use auto generated Id value on database side to avoid inconsistency while inserting value for the primary key Id field.
 So here I am not only going to show how to insert the auto generated Id value for the primary field, but also I am going to show you how to return it immediately after the record gets inserted into database table.

 Related Posts: